archangel4031/LLMPhotoSearch/README.md

-# 🖼️ Photo Search with LLM-Powered Descriptions
+# 🖼️ PhotoTalk: Photo Search with LLM-Powered Descriptions

 This project allows users to **search their personal photo collection using natural language**, by leveraging local LLMs to **generate and store private photo descriptions**.